I am a mixed media painter based in New England.

-In my practice, I adapt myth and pre-scientific ideas as narrative frameworks for disrupted climate and environmental systems, using archetypal figures to embody distress.
-I highlight the inaccessibility of technical language through hand-written fragments of scientific research.
-I transform digital graphics of alarming data into expressionistic symbols through gestural marks in wet and dry media.
-These multi-layered elements examine the emotional trauma of eco-anxieties, the physical trauma of environmental disasters, and the cognitive trauma of overwhelming information.
+I adapt pre-scientific conceptions about Nature as narrative frameworks for 21st century climate and environmental crises, using mythological archetypes to embody distress.
+I use gestural marks in wet and dry media to transform digital graphics of foreboding data into expressionistic symbols.
+I highlight the inaccessibility of technical writing through hand-written fragments from climate and environmental science research.
+These multi-layered elements examine the physical trauma of environmental disasters, the emotional trauma of eco-anxieties, and the cognitive trauma of overwhelming information.

 Sharing professional resources for climate-related mental health is part of my practice.